Toto Energy goes bust – update

 The straw that finally broke the camel’s back however was the publication by Ofgem, on 1 October 2019, of a proposal to make a final order on Toto Energy to pay £4,555,880 (plus interest) in respect of unpaid Renewable Obligation commitments.

-Based on accounts filed at Companies House, Toto Energy Limited owed creditors over £2m as at 30 April 2017 backed by assets of approx. £600,000 (excluding intangibles).
+Based on accounts filed at Companies House, Toto Energy Limited owed creditors over £2m as at 30 April 2017.
+This was backed by assets of approx. £600,000 (excluding intangibles).
 This left a hole of over £1.4m on its balance sheet at a time when it was losing approximately £1m a year.
-The situation is a little more complicated in that there appears to be a number of controlling companies further up the chain.
+The situation is a little more complicated as there appear to be a number of controlling companies further up the chain.
 However, Toto Energy clearly didn’t have a spare £5 million lying around to pay its RO obligation.
 And, it seems, its backers were unwilling to pony up the cash.
 C’est la vie.

 Are you a TOTO Energy customer?
 Are you an ex-Solarplicity Toto Energy customer?
 Has Toto Energy protected your credit balance?
-We’d love to hear your feedback stories so please leave us a comment below.
+We’d love to hear your feedback stories so please get in touch via our Contact Us page.

 For the record…..

 Remember, don’t get stranded with a lousy deal.
-Once your new supplier has told you what their best offer is make sure to check for yourself how it compares.
+Now that EDF Energy has told you what tariff you are on check for yourself how it compares.